Why Are Stock Market Numbers So Wacko Right Now? | Wealthsimple

 Because the stock market has been rising while the economy overall has been contracting, the value of the stock market relative to the economy has skyrocketed.
 Which means that as the investments of, more often than not, wealthy people get more valuable, financial power becomes even more concentrated, and already enormous inequalities become worse.

-It’s worth noting that less-rich people own stock too — nearly every working Canadian does through the Canada Pension Plan — but the effects of market ups and down aren’t felt as immediately on these types of investments.
+It’s worth noting that less-rich people own stock too — nearly every working UK resident does through their workplace pension — but the effects of market ups and down aren’t felt as immediately on these types of investments.

 Part two: Sure, but why is the stock market up right now instead of down?